bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dubickas.md

 ### Mathematical Profile (Excerpt):
 * Artūras Dubickas was born in 1964 in Tauragė, a city in western Lithuania, not far from the Baltic Sea.
-* His father Kazys Dubickas was an electrical engineer and his mother Elena was working as an economist.
 * In 1982 Dubickas graduated from Secondary School with a Gold Medal and in September of that year matriculated at Vilnius University Mathematics Department.
 * In two years Dubickas attended his first mathematical conference in Minsk, Belarus: Constructive Methods and Algorithms in Number Theory.
 * Hence most of Dubickas's fellow classmates started working in various businesses and banks, due to higher salary (they could earn 10-20 times more than doing scientific research).